100 Ways to Help Others Even If You’re Not Rich

 - Be on time.

-- Congratulate someone when they did something courageous.
+- Congratulate someone when they do something courageous.

 - Teach children to be kind to everyone.